How To Support Our Threatened Desert Tortoise

 To learn more about recommendations for the proper care and diet of a captive Desert Tortoise, check out the wildlife article, "Captive Desert Tortoise Diet" from the Arizona Game and Fish Department.

 According to Kellie Tharp of the Arizona Game and Fish Department, the Tortoise Adoption Program is searching for homes for captive desert tortoises that can't be released back into the wild.
 These tortoises were either illegally bred in captivity or surrendered.
-Since captive tortoises can carry an upper respiratory disease that could decimate wild populations, the Department is looking for homes for over 150 Desert Tortoises at this time.
+Since captive tortoises can carry an upper respiratory disease that could decimate wild populations, the Department is looking for homes for a large number of Desert Tortoises at this time.

-Check out a recent article about Desert Tortoises in Arizona Wildlife Views (2022 March/April).
+Plus, check out this article about Desert Tortoises in Arizona Wildlife Views (2022 March/April).
 Learn about a variety of wildlife, in addition to their article about tortoises, "Wild Tortoises: Legacy to Conserve and Protect" that starts on page 24.

 Let SummerWinds Help Plan Your Native Plants Garden for Wildlife